Event

 Cloud vs. On-Premise Solutions

-Now, let’s talk about where your photos will live.
-Cloud-based solutions like Google Photos or Adobe’s Creative Cloud offer the convenience of accessing your photos from anywhere.
 On the other hand, on-premise software like FastStone Image Viewer (Windows) or the Media Manager Peakto (Mac) keeps everything on your local machine, giving you more control over your data.
 Can’t decide?
 Some software offers hybrid models, allowing you to keep current photos locally while archiving older ones in the cloud.

 Mac vs. PC Compatibility

 Good news for Mac users!
-Many great options like Adobe Lightroom and Peakto are available for both Mac.
+Many great options like Adobe Lightroom and Peakto are available for Mac.
 However, some software like FastStone Image Viewer is Windows-only, so keep that in mind when choosing.

 AI-Powered Features